SaladLab/Json.Net.Unity3D/README.md

 This library is tested on Unity 4.7, 5.2 and 5.3.
 For AOT environment like iOS, you need to use IL2CPP instead of obsolute Mono-AOT because IL2CPP handles generic code better than Mono-AOT.
 With Mono-AOT configuration, AOT related exception would be thrown.

+For windows store build, there is a compatibility issue related with UWP.
+If you have a problem, please read [workaround for UWP](./docs/UwpWorkaround.md).

 ## FAQ

  - Q: App stops throwing MissingMethodException for ComponentModel.TypeConverter like this.